Charity shops in Wishaw

 Is it safe to send donated valuables by post?

 Yes.
 Everything travels by Royal Mail Special Delivery Guaranteed, tracked and signed for throughout.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we ask GoldPaid questions first?